 2) E-commerce links sellers and buyers regardless of their geographical location.
 The opportunities to endorse a company’s products and services become boundless.

-3) The cost of building and maintaining an online store is much lower compared with the cost of opening a physical storefront.
+3) The cost of building and maintaining an online store website is much lower compared with the cost of opening a physical storefront.

 4) An online platform enables consumers to shop and companies to run sales round-the-clock.